 MAC Address is used to identify a Network Interface Card uniquely in a layer 2 network.
 This address is used to transfer files between default gateway and host or computer.
-In this tutorial we will learn how to find a MAC address from command-line or GUI in operating systems like Windows and Linux.
+In this tutorial, we will learn how to find a MAC address from command-line or GUI in operating systems like Windows and Linux.

-Windows ipconfig Command Line
+Display Mac Address with Windows ipconfig Command Line

 ipconfig command provides a lot of information about the network of the current system.
 We will provide